Soest, Germany: Early history

+The etymology of Soest, first mentioned in 836 as "villa Sosat" ultimately "Schûschît" is derived from Slavic "sushiti", meaning "to dry" or "drying place", which relates to salt production.

 An increasingly confident and powerful Soest liberated itself, between 1444 and 1449, from the Bishop of Cologne, who controlled Westphalia (the so-called Soest Feud).
 No longer a capital of Westphalia, Soest aligned itself instead with the Duke of Cleves.
 This proved to be mostly a Pyrrhic victory, however.
 Though it had shown itself strong enough to defy the powerful Archbishop of Cologne, the town lost much of its trade as a consequence, with a "liberated" Soest surrounded by territories with other allegiances.
 When the last Duke of Cleves died in 1609, his dukedom was inherited by Brandenburg and, after a short siege, Soest was incorporated into it.

 The painter Peter Lely, later to win fame in England, was born in 1618 in Soest to Dutch parents, where his father was an officer serving in the armed forces of Elector Johann Sigismund of Brandenburg.

 During and after the Thirty Years' War, Soest suffered a tremendous loss of both population and influence; at its lowest point, in 1756, having merely 3,600 citizens.
+In the 1690s, a small commune of French Huguenots was founded in the town.

+19th to 21st centuries

 With the creation of the Soest district in 1817, its influence again began to rise.
 However, the industrialization of the Ruhr area throughout the 19th century did not reach Soest, which remained a small town.